 Is there someone who can help me with my course registration?

 Absolutely!
 First, check out our Course Registration 101 page, and then contact your Admissions Counsellor to set up a phone or video appointment to go over your course registration together.

 Are you still accepting applications?

 Of course!
 Our applications for Fall and Winter 2020/21 are still open.
-You can submit an application online by clicking here.
+You can apply online.

 I’m a transfer student.
 How will having Pass/Fail grades instead of letter grades impact my admission to King’s?

 We are committed to working with all transfer students, regardless of what individual institutions have decided to do in regards to providing grades for students.
 If your institution has adopted a Pass/Fail model, your transfer GPA will be calculated on coursework you’ve completed in previous terms where you received letter grades.
 We will still be honoring transfer credit for any course that you receive a Pass for this term.